Scale your business with our modular plugins.

 A .mo file will be downloaded to your local storage.
 That is the language file you need to install on your site.
 To begin the installation, you need an FTP client such as FileZilla or cPanel access.
 Alternatively, you can use a file manager plugin.

-Install a language manually with File Manager
+Install a language manually with the File Manager

-For this demo purpose, we will use File Manager, so, first, we have to install and activate the plugin on our website.
+For this demo purpose, we will use File Manager, so first, we have to install and activate the plugin on our website.

 redirect a wordpress page - install wp file manager